felipemnds/computer-science-notebook/object-oriented-programming/oop-in-java.md

    // Handle all the possible index-out-of-bounds-related issues here }
 ```
-> You can have more than one Exception/Catch block.
 # Part 3.
 There's more to OOP
 Creating good aplications includes:
 1. **Encapsulation** - each class contains everything it needs and nothing more